-If there are made in USA products on your store, Independence Day couldn’t be a better time to remind your customers about it.
+If there are made in the USA products on your store, Independence Day couldn’t be a better time to remind your customers about them.

-As you customers are supporting local businesses they are also contributing to more sustainable future for the entire country.
+As your customers are supporting local businesses, they are also contributing to a more sustainable future for the entire country.
 What a great message, don’t you think?

 Firework shows are an inseparable part of the 4th of July celebration.
 It can also become the center of your marketing campaigns.
 Well, not literal fireworks, but products that can remind your customers of them.

 Like the idea but have nothing shiny to offer?
-Don’t worry.
-You can still find something that customers could associate with fireworks, just be creative.
-For instance, play with the idea of positioning your products as attention magnets or showstoppers, suggesting that they would receive more attention than a 4th of July firework show.
+Try to find something that customers can associate with fireworks.
+For instance, play with the idea of positioning your products as attention grabbers or showstoppers, suggesting that they would receive more attention than a 4th of July firework show.

 While we’re still on the topic of fireworks, a flash sale is yet another idea worth exploring.
 In case you’re not familiar with this term, a flash sale means offering products at greatly reduced prices for a short period of time.

-Build your flash sale promotions around the sense of urgency because that will encourage faster conversions.
+Build your flash sale promotions around a sense of urgency because that will encourage shoppers to act quickly.
 This is a great opportunity not only to retain existing customers but also attract the attention of new ones, too.

 You’re probably sick of hearing this, but yes, free shipping is the number one incentive to shop more.
 So it comes as no surprise that one of the things that can help you sell more on Independence Day is a free delivery option.